DocumentWDP-1

 Tone: Neutral

-Definition: Help severity provides suggestions, tips, or guidance to users or developers.
-This is not an error or warning, but rather helpful information.
+Definition: A Help severity provides suggestions, tips, or guidance to users or developers.
+This severity is NOT an error or warning; it represents advisory information that MAY improve the user experience or system performance.

 Examples: